turtlemonvh/django-windows-test/README.md

 _CHECKPOINT:_ You should now be able to access `http://localhost/` on the server and add items as an anonymous user.

+You can also manually configure the port MS SQL server serves from to allow additional connection options.

+1. Open "SQL Server Configuration Manager" ("Start" > "All programs" > "Microsoft SQL Server 2008" > "Configuration Tools" > "SQL Server Configuration Manager")
+1. In left pane under "SQL Server Network Configuration", click "Protocols for SQLEXPRESS"
+1. In main pane, right click "TCP/IP", click "Properties"
+1. In dialog box, click "IP Addresses" tab.
+1. Scroll toward bottom.
+Under IPAll, change TCP Port to 1433 (this is the default db port on most systems).
+1. To check that this worked, open a command prompt and type: "netstat -ab".
+You should see an entry that resembles the following, with "dsef-test" replaced by the name of your machine.

+        TCP    0.0.0.0:1433           dsef-test:0            LISTENING      [sqlservr.exe]

+1. After doing this, you can also connect to the database using the following DATABASES configuration in `settings.py`, 2here the ip address in "host" is replaced by your machine's ip address (or you can just use '127.0.0.1' if connecting locally).

+        DATABASES = {
+         'default': {
+         'NAME': 'dsef',
+         'ENGINE': 'sqlserver_ado',
+         'HOST': '10.20.30.181',
+         'USER': 'dsef_test_user',
+         'PASSWORD': 'NewPassword1!',
+         'PORT': '1433',
+         }
+        }

 Setting up connection to LDAP
 -------------------